Shane Peterson

 Shane Aaron Peterson (born February 11, 1988) is an American former professional baseball outfielder.
-He has played in Major League Baseball (MLB) for the Oakland Athletics, Milwaukee Brewers, and Tampa Bay Rays.
+He played in Major League Baseball (MLB) for the Oakland Athletics, Milwaukee Brewers, and Tampa Bay Rays.

 Career

 Amateur

 Peterson attended California State University, Long Beach, and in 2007 he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League where he was named a league all-star.
 He was selected by the St. Louis Cardinals in the 2nd round of the 2008 MLB Draft.

 Oakland Athletics

 Peterson was traded from the Cardinals to the Oakland Athletics for Matt Holliday on July 24, 2009.

 He was added to the 40-man roster on November 20, 2012.

 Chicago Cubs

 He was claimed off waivers by the Chicago Cubs on December 19, 2014.

 Milwaukee Brewers

 On December 23, 2014, Peterson was claimed off waivers by the Milwaukee Brewers.
-The Brewers designated Peterson for assignment on January 29, 2016.
-He was sent outright to the Colorado Springs Sky Sox, the Brewers AAA affiliate, on February 4, 2016.
-He was invited to the Brewers' Spring Training camp in mid-February to compete for the lone outfield position still open, and was one of nine players competing to be the Brewers center fielder for the 2016 season.
+In 93 games for the Brewers in 2015, he batted .259/.324/.353 with two home runs and 16 RBI.
+Peterson was designated for assignment by the Brewers on January 29, 2016.
+He was sent outright to the Triple–A Colorado Springs Sky Sox on February 4, 2016.
+Peterson was invited to the Brewers' spring training camp in mid-February to compete for the lone outfield position still open, and was one of nine players competing to be the Brewers center fielder for the 2016 season.
+Peterson did not win a job and spent the year with Colorado Springs, hitting .347/.429/.694 with three home runs, seven RBI, and four stolen bases.
+He elected free agency following the season on November 7.